ramones156/chess-engine/README.md

-## Chess engine in Rust
+## CheckBuddy
-Chess engine in the Rust language using glutin, piston2d graphics & OpenGL support.
+A Chess engine in the Rust language using glutin, piston2d graphics & OpenGL support.
 ![](assets/logo.png)